Skip to main content

 Bouncie is a powerful and convenient device that can help you keep track of your vehicle's location, driving habits, and much more.
 It's important to understand how best to use the device to ensure that it works properly and provides accurate location tracking.

-When you use a splitter or extension with your Bouncie device, you run the risk of introducing interference that can cause your device to lose its GPS signal or provide inaccurate location information.
-To ensure that your device is working properly and providing accurate location tracking, it's best to connect it directly to your vehicle's OBD-II port without using a splitter or extension.
-This will provide the device with a direct, uninterrupted power source and help to ensure that the GPS signal is strong and reliable.
+To ensure that your device is working properly and providing accurate location tracking, it's best to connect it directly to your vehicle's OBD2 Port without using a splitter or extension.
+This will provide the device with a direct, uninterrupted power source, and help to ensure that the GPS signal is strong and reliable.

 Why Does It Cause Interference?